aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/convert-document-to-html/_index.md

 ﻿---
-title: Convert Document to HTML
+title: Convert Document to HTML – Aspose.Words for Java
+articleTitle: Convert Document to HTML
+linktitle: Convert Document to HTML
 description: "Aspose.Words for Java allows you to convert a document in any supported format to HTML easily and fast instead of using docx4j."
 type: docs
 weight: 30